The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

 As a result, the obliques will need to remain active throughout the entire range of motion in order to counteract any twisting that may occur.

 Check out my article on the Cossack Squat vs Lateral Lungs: Pros, Cons, Differences

 6 Benefits of The Cossack Squat

-Let’s now discuss the main reasons why you would perform the Cossack squat with or without additional weight.
+Let’s now discuss the main reasons you would perform the Cossack squat with or without additional weight.

 • It can be used as a warm-up for other squat variations